radhanama/Pas2Cs/Readme.md

    Replace the current string concat with `SyntaxFactory` nodes for perfect formatting and easier refactoring.

-Each new rule shrinks the `// TODO:` count and lets you delete more legacy `.pas` files.
+Each new rule shrinks the comment count and lets you delete more legacy `.pas` files.

 More in-depth development guidance can be found in